How can Joy help with my child’s education?

 What are the Adventure Activities like?

-Many of our programs feature events such as the Alpine Tower experience, indoor climbing walls and exploring our High Ropes Course.
+Many of our programs feature events such as the Orion Tower experience, indoor climbing walls and exploring our high ropes course.
 These events may be strenuous, will require physical exertion and be conducted at a height from 10 to 50 feet off the ground.
 Participants must be able to follow instructions and accept direction from our staff.
 For all programs we follow a “Challenge by Choice” philosophy.
 We invite our guests to participate at the level that they are most comfortable with.
 We ask for confidential medical information that helps our staff identify certain conditions that we should know about during your visit.
 We will do our best to help you make an informed decision as to your degree of participation in that event.

 Who will be watching my child?